jouvetg/igm_old/examples/aletsch-1880-2100/README.md

 # Usage

-First copy the igm code or export the PYTHONPATH,

-		cp ../../src/igm.py . # or export PYTHONPATH=../../src/

 Make sure the IGM's dependent libraries ar installed, or activate your igm environment with conda

 		conda activate igm